 For Geertz, humans begin life with the same natural equipment, but culture provides the rest.
 Geertz declared the idea of human universals simply not very important or interesting:

 What, after all, does it avail us to say, with Herskovits, that “morality is a universal, and so is enjoyment of beauty, and some standard for truth,” if we are forced in the very next sentence, as he is, to add that “the many forms these concepts take are but products of the particular historical experience of the societies that manifest them”?
 (1973:41)

-Although not everyone would go as far as Geertz, for many years this has been a kind of consensus position: there are some shared human capacities and universals, but all the particulars are provided by culture and history.
+Although not everyone would go as far as Geertz, for many years Geertz articulated a consensus position.
+There are some shared human capacities and universals, but all the particulars are provided by culture and history.

 There are many possible illustrations of Geertz’s point.
 Meredith Small’s Our Babies, Ourselves is one example.
 Babycare is a human universal.
 The way we care for babies is part of our culture and history.
-To anticipate a later point, humans grow and develop within a particular pattern of care, so particular patterns become part of our biology.
+Humans grow and develop within a particular pattern of care, so particular patterns become part of our biology.
+They then seem natural.

 In the last few decades, however, there have been some significant counter-moves and challenges to this consensus:

 Human Nature & Race Revival

 As discussed further in the section on Race Revival – Attacking Anthropology, there has been a resurgence of people who challenge the debunking of race ideas.
 The fight against traditional biological racism remains important, and it is no longer possible to rely on outdated references.
 See section Race Reconciled Re-Debunks Race for helpful resources, and the 2012 post Teaching Race Anthropologically.